🇸🇪 Sweden · Finansinspektionen · Virtual Currency Provider / MiCA CASP

 Develop AML/CFT Program and Governance Framework

-Prepare a comprehensive AML/CFT framework compliant with Sweden's AML Act.
+Prepare a complete AML/CFT framework compliant with Sweden's AML Act.
 FI reviews AML programs rigorously — generic policies are insufficient.
 Include risk-based customer due diligence methodology, transaction monitoring rules, Travel Rule compliance procedures, suspicious transaction reporting workflows, and a business plan with detailed financial projections.
 Designate a qualified AML officer with demonstrated relevant experience.

 4–8 weeks